Denis793/2048-game/README.md

 # 2048 Game (React + TypeScript + Tailwind)

 A modern implementation of the classic **2048 puzzle game**, built with **React, TypeScript, and TailwindCSS**.
-Supports multiple players, persistent saves, animations, responsive design, and theme switching.
+Supports multiple players, persistent saves, animations, responsive design, theme switching, and a built-in debug mode for testing.

 ---

 ## 📸 Preview

 <p align="center">